Disability and unfair dismissal

 If you have lost your job in the UK due to ill health, you are potentially protected by two areas of Employment law: The Equality Act 2010, and the right not to be unfairly dismissed under the Employment Rights Act 1996.

 To be protected against discrimination for a disability, you must first show that your condition meets the criteria for the legal definition of disability.
-To do so, you must demonstrate that you have a mental or physical impairment which has a substantial and long term effect on your ability to carry out day to day activities.
+To do so, you must demonstrate that you have a mental or physical impairment which has a substantial and long-term effect on your ability to carry out day to day activities.

 You are then required to show you have been discriminated against by your employer.
 This may be directly, indirectly, harassment, victimisation, discrimination arising from your disability, or the failure to make reasonable adjustments at work to accommodate your disability.
+Reasonable adjustments can include options to work from home, regular breaks or time off work, for example to shield due to a health condition which makes you more susceptible to coronavirus.

-How would a Tribunal Decide?
+How would a tribunal decide?

 If you have been dismissed from your job because of your disability, ill health or injury, an Employment Tribunal would refer to the following questions when considering whether you have been unfairly dismissed: